lostintangent/gitdoc/README.md

 ## Auto-commiting specific branches

 In addition to enabling `GitDoc` during temporary periods, you can also choose to enable it on specific branches, in order to automatically track your work for as long as you're using the branch.
 Simply switch to the desired branch and run `GitDoc: Enable (Branch)`.

+## Auto-commiting specific files

+If you'd like to only enable auto-commiting for specific files, you can set the `GitDoc: File Pattern` setting to a file glob.
+For example, you could set this to `**/*.md` in order to auto-commit markdown files, but nothing else.
+By default, this is set to `**/*`, which auto-commits changes to any file.

+When this setting is set, the `GitDoc` [status bar](#status-bar) which only appear when you have a file that is matches it.
+This way, you can easily tell when you're editing a file that will be auto-committed/pushed.

 ## Status Bar